 In 2012, while still offering programs for global engagement to a small number of participants, the Canadian Churches’ Forum changed its focus to issues of diversity and inter-cultural ministry within Canada.
 This led to the establishment of the “Engage Difference!
 Deepening Understanding for Intercultural Ministry” program offered and shaped in contexts across Canada.
 The agency’s mission was rewritten as: “The Canadian Churches’ Forum is an ecumenical agency that works in partnership with others to foster intercultural learning, leadership, and ministry”.

-Recognizing the ways context shapes ministry program offerings were intentionally moved out of Toronto and offered in locations across Canada beginning with Vancouver, Saskatoon, Winnipeg, Toronto and Montreal.
+Recognizing the ways context shapes ministry program offerings were intentionally moved out of Toronto and offered in locations across Canada beginning with Vancouver, Saskatoon, Winnipeg, and Toronto.
 Canada’s increasing diversity through migration and the calls to action of the Indian Residential Schools Truth and Reconciliation Commission shaped the work.
-In 2017 bilingual (French/English) program was offered in Montreal.
+In 2017 bilingual (French/English) program was offered in Montreal and in 2019 a francophone program.
 A network of alumni of the programs were supported and resourced as facilitators of intercultural ministry across Canada.2010-2012

-Building on the resources and learning of almost 100 years of history of its predecessor institutions the mandate of the new entity is:
+Building on the resources and learning of over 100 years of history of its predecessor institutions the mandate of the FILL is:

 The Forum for Intercultural Leadership and Learning of the Canadian Council of Churches is an ecumenical Christian partnership through which Canadian Churches work toward intercultural leadership development and ministry learning in Canada and Globally.2017

 Based on an address given by Teresa Burnett at the 75th Anniversary Celebration.
-Updated in 2014.
+Updated in 2014 and 2023.